 There are three ways you can use the toolkit and they are all available to you at no cost.
-You can browse and view the guides and resources for an instant fix; you can save what you need in your personal toolbox for future reference on-line or you can download from your personal toolbox onto your own computer.
+You can browse and view the guides and resources for an instant fix; you can save what you need in your personal toolkit for future reference on-line or you can download from your personal toolkit onto your own computer.

-I'd like to think that you will be able to work things out for yourself but if you still have questions or you are still stuck please complete the form below and I'll get back to you with some ideas.
+I'd like to think that by using the toolkit you will be able to work things out for yourself but if you still have questions or you are still stuck please complete the form below and I'll get back to you with some ideas.

 Competition for land is always an issue for companies and communities.
 Compensation for damage and the displacement and resettlement of communities is a challenging experience for all concerned often leading to conflict over the right to land and its use.